carnifex17/Cybersecurity-Notes/Networking Basics.md

 There are several different types of SSL certificates.
 One certificate can apply to a single website or several websites, depending on the type:

+---

-  - 'Single-domain': A single-domain` SSL` certificate applies to only one domain (a "domain" is the name of a website, like www.cloudflare.com).
+  - 'Single-domain': A single-domain `SSL` certificate applies to only one domain (a "domain" is the name of a website, like www.cloudflare.com).

 ---